EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Low stamina throughout the day

-• Exhaustion after minimal effort
+• Exhaustion after minimal exertion

 Why Sleep Studies Are Often Normal

-Standard sleep studies focus on:
+Standard sleep studies are designed to identify:

 • Sleep apnea

-• Oxygen levels
+• Oxygen desaturation

 • Major abnormalities in sleep staging